EUROSTRUCT 2025 – Transportation & Local Info - EUROSTRUCT

 Dublin International Airport (DUB)

-Dublin International Airport is very well connected to the world and several airlines operate to Dublin via direct flights/flights with minimum stops.
+Dublin is home to Dublin Airport (DUB), the largest airport on the island of Ireland.
+DUB is very well connected to the world and several airlines operate to Dublin via direct flights/flights with minimum stops.

 Facilities available at the airports include tourist information offices and car rental services.